-We are very happy that schools can reopen fully for the 2020-21 academic year, and we take seriously the potential risks surrounding the ongoing situation with Covid-19.
-There will inevitably be quite a lot of change to get used to but the benefits of all being back on site, learning in real rather than virtual classrooms and having the opportunity to take part in a full range of school activities will compensate for this.
+We are very happy that schools can reopen again from 8 March 2021 onwards, and we take seriously the potential risks surrounding the ongoing situation with Covid-19.
+Whilst there will inevitably some change to get used to, many of the measures in place during the Autumn Term remain in place so we hope this will be familiar for our pupils.
+We feel the benefits of all being back on site, learning in real rather than virtual classrooms and having the opportunity to take part in a full range of school activities will compensate for this.

 Our planning has been driven by Government guidance and essential measures include: